1808 United States elections

-The 1808 United States elections elected the members of the 11th United States Congress.
+Elections for the 11th United States Congress in 1808 and 1809.
 The election took place during the First Party System.
-In the aftermath of the Embargo of 1807, the Federalists picked up Congressional seats for the first time since their defeat in the 1800 election.
-However, the Democratic-Republican Party maintained control of the Presidency and both houses of Congress.
+In the aftermath of the Embargo of 1807, the Federalists picked up congressional seats for the first time since their defeat in the 1800 election.
+However, the Democratic-Republican Party maintained control of the presidency and both houses of Congress.

-In the Presidential election, Democratic-Republican Secretary of State James Madison easily defeated Federalist Governor Charles Pinckney of South Carolina.
-Incumbent Vice President George Clinton was re-elected, making him the first vice president to serve under two different presidents.
+In the presidential election, Democratic-Republican Secretary of State James Madison easily defeated the Federalist candidate, former diplomat and Constitutional Convention delegate Charles Cotesworth Pinckney of South Carolina.
+Incumbent Vice President George Clinton was reelected, making him the first vice president to serve under two different presidents.

 In the House, Federalists won moderate gains, but Democratic-Republicans continued to dominate the chamber.

 In the Senate, Federalists picked up one seat, but Democratic-Republicans retained a dominant majority.